Marília Mendonça: Early life

-2011–16: Marília Mendonça
+2011–2016: Marília Mendonça

 Mendonça started her career as a singer in January 2014, with her first eponymous EP.
-In June 2015, the song "Impasse" was released, Mendonça's first single which featured the participation of duo Henrique & Juliano.
-In March 2016, Mendonça released her first live album called Marília Mendonça: Ao Vivo which featured singles such as "Sentimento Louco" and "Infiel" with the participation of Henrique & Juliano.
+In June 2015, the song "Impasse" was released, Mendonça's first single which featured the duo Henrique & Juliano.
+In March 2016, Mendonça released her first live album called Marília Mendonça: Ao Vivo featuring singles such as "Sentimento Louco" and "Infiel" with the participation of Henrique & Juliano.
 Infiel became the fifth most played song on Brazilian radio that year, and Mendonça began to gain national recognition.
 In October, a live acoustic EP entitled Agora É Que São Elas was released with previous successful tracks and had its only single with the song "Eu Sei de Cor".

 2017–2018: Realidade and Agora É Que São Elas

 In January 2017, Mendonça released another eponymous EP with four new tracks.
-In March, her second album was released entitled Realidade, which had singles such as "Amante Não Tem Lar" and "De Quem É A Culpa" and counted again with participation of the duo Henrique & Juliano.
+In March, her second album was released entitled Realidade, which had singles such as "Amante Não Tem Lar" and "De Quem É A Culpa" again featuring the duo Henrique & Juliano.
 In November, she released the single "Transplante" in partnership with duo Bruno & Marrone.
-In July, Mendonça won the post of the most heard Brazilian artist on YouTube, ranking 13th in the world ranking.
+In July, Mendonça won the post of the most listened to Brazilian artist on YouTube, ranking 13th in the world ranking.

 In April 2018, she released the album entitled Agora É Que São Elas 2, in collaboration with the duo Maiara & Maraisa.
 The album features the songs "Ausência" and "Estranho", in addition to "A Culpa é Dele".

-2019–2021: Todos os Cantos and Patroas
+2019–2021: Patroas e Todos os Cantos

 In February 2019, the first part of Mendonça's third live album, entitled Todos os Cantos, was released; singles in this album included the songs "Ciumeira", "Bem Pior Que Eu", "Todo Mundo Vai Sofrer" and "Supera".
-In March, Spotify announced that Mendonça was number one in the TOP 10 of the most heard women in Brazil of the streaming service.
+In March, Spotify announced that Mendonça was number one in the TOP 10 of the most listened to women in Brazil of the streaming service.
 In May, the second part of the album Todos os Cantos was released.
 The third and final part of the live album was released in August.
 In 2019, Todos os Cantos won the Latin Grammy Award for Best Sertaneja Music Album.
+In 2019, the streaming service GloboPlay released a 4-episode documentary about the album's preparation and tour.